kitnil/awesome/README.md

 ## Nim

+- [ntangle](https://github.com/OrgTangle/ntangle) - Command-line utility for Tangling of Org documents — programmed in Nim.
 - [Nim](https://github.com/nim-lang/Nim) - Nim is a compiled, garbage-collected systems programming language with a design that focuses on efficiency, expressiveness, and elegance (in that order of priority).

 ## Nix

+- [home-manager](https://github.com/rycee/home-manager) - Manage a user environment using Nix
+- [not-os](https://github.com/cleverca22/not-os) - An operating system generator, based on NixOS, that, given a config, outputs a small (47 MB), read-only squashfs for a runit-based operating system, with support for iPXE and signed boot.
+- [hnix-lsp](https://github.com/domenkozar/hnix-lsp) - Language Server Protocol for Nix
 - [nixGL](https://github.com/guibou/nixGL) - A wrapper tool for nix OpenGL application
 - [nixos-mailserver](https://github.com/r-raymond/nixos-mailserver) - A complete and Simple Nixos Mailserver
 - [node2nix](https://github.com/svanderburg/node2nix) - Generate Nix expressions to build NPM packages